PredictionIO/labs-untested/Marcin-Dziadus/LOG.md

 - discovered and got rid of inconsistencies in the data set
 - created features using SQL queries
 - testing a simple model based on the linear regression (scikit-learn)
-- compared an accuracy of the created model with some other ones (taking an average, ...)
+- compared an accuracy of the created model with some other (simple) ones